The Energy Act of 2020 defines a “critical material” as:

 Welcome to Critical Materials 101, a video series breaking down the building blocks of our energy future.
 First up, the U.S. Department of Energy’s list of "electric 18" critical materials, why they're so important to energy technologies, and what we’re doing across the Department to meet their growing demand.

-Pursuant to the authority under Section 7002(a) of the Energy Act of 2020, the Secretary of Energy, acting through the Undersecretary for Science and Innovation, determined the Final 2023 Critical Materials List.
-This list includes critical materials for energy, as determined by the Secretary of Energy, as well as those critical minerals on the 2022 final list published by the Secretary of Interior, acting through the director of the U.S. Geological Survey.
-The Final 2023 Critical Materials List includes the following:
+Pursuant to the authority under Section 7002(a) of the Energy Act of 2020, the Secretary of Energy determines the Critical Materials List.
+This list includes critical materials for energy, as determined by the Secretary of Energy in the amendment of the Critical Materials List and Final 2023 Critical Materials List, as well as those critical minerals on the 2022 final list published by the Secretary of Interior, acting through the director of the U.S. Geological Survey.
+The Critical Materials List includes the following:

-- Critical materials for energy (“the electric eighteen”): aluminum, cobalt, copper, dysprosium, electrical steel, fluorine, gallium, iridium, lithium, magnesium, natural graphite, neodymium, nickel, platinum, praseodymium, silicon, silicon carbide and terbium.
+- Critical materials for energy: Aluminum, cobalt, copper, dysprosium, electrical steel, fluorine, gallium, iridium, lithium, magnesium, metallurgical coal for steelmaking (inclusive of anthracite), natural graphite, neodymium, nickel, platinum, praseodymium, silicon, silicon carbide and terbium.

 - Critical minerals: The Secretary of the Interior, acting through the director of the U.S. Geological Survey, published a 2022 final list of critical minerals that includes the following 50 minerals: “Aluminum, antimony, arsenic, barite, beryllium, bismuth, cerium, cesium, chromium, cobalt, dysprosium, erbium, europium, fluorspar, gadolinium, gallium, germanium, graphite, hafnium, holmium, indium, iridium, lanthanum, lithium, lutetium, magnesium, manganese, neodymium, nickel, niobium, palladium, platinum, praseodymium, rhodium, rubidium, ruthenium, samarium, scandium, tantalum, tellurium, terbium, thulium, tin, titanium, tungsten, vanadium, ytterbium, yttrium, zinc, and zirconium.”

-This list is based on the assessment described in the U.S. Department of Energy's (DOE's) most recent critical materials assessment, the 2023 DOE Critical Materials Assessment.
-The results of the assessment are shown in the criticality matrices below.
+This list is based on the 2023 DOE Critical Materials Assessment and analysis of metallurgical coal for steelmaking.
+The results of the 2023 DOE Critical Materials Assessment are shown in the criticality matrices below.
 The Final 2023 Critical Materials List includes all materials that were assessed as “critical” or “near critical” in either the short or medium term – with the exception of uranium.
 Section 7002(a) of the Energy Act of 2020 restricts the listing of critical materials to “any non-fuel mineral, element, substance, or material.”
 Based on the plain meaning of fuel, uranium used in commercial nuclear reactors is a fuel material.
 As the 2023 DOE Critical Materials Assessment includes only use of uranium as a fuel, DOE did not designate uranium as a critical material in the Final 2023 Critical Materials List.